-The first Kent notice of Sea Barley is given by Dawson Turner and Lewis Dillwyn in their Botanist's Guide through England and Wales (1805), in which they refer to the species as found at 'Salt marshes at Seabrook, near Hithe', on the authority of Mr Joseph Woods, junior.
-It is perhaps a little surprising that this first sighting was in the south east of the county, where there have been relatively few records since, instead of the north coast of Kent between Gravesend and the eastern mouth of the Swale where it is currently centred.

-There are other early records away from what

-we would now regard as the main distribution area: Matthew Cowell, in his Floral Guide for East Kent (1839), refers to records at the sandhills between Deal and Sandwich (Miss Hervey) and at the salt pans between Sandwich and Pegwell.
+According to Hanbury and Marshall (1899), the first Kent notice of Sea Barley is given by Dawson Turner and Lewis Dillwyn in their Botanist's Guide through England and Wales (1805), in which they refer to the species as found at 'Salt marshes at Seabrook, near Hithe', on the authority of Mr Joseph Woods, junior.
+It is perhaps a little surprising that this ostensible first sighting was in the south east of the county, where there have been relatively few records since, instead of the north coast of Kent between Gravesend and the eastern mouth of the Swale where it is currently centred.
+However, the 1805 record is preceded by one made by Pehr Kalm, a pupil of Linnaeus, in 1748 at Gravesend in his diary, the relevant part of which was not translated into English until 2013.
+There are other somewhat later historic records away from what we would now regard as the main distribution area: Matthew Cowell, in his Floral Guide for East Kent (1839), refers to records at the sandhills between Deal and Sandwich (Miss Hervey) and at the salt pans between Sandwich and Pegwell.
 Hanbury and Marshall (1899) refer to the species as frequent in pastures, on banks and waste ground near the sea and tidal rivers, extending up the Thames to Greenwich and the Medway nearly to Burham; this reference provides a clearer indication of the importance of north Kent coastal areas.